 To apply for the M.S. degree, applicants should have a B.S. degree in Materials Science and Engineering or equivalent with a GPA that is the equivalent of not less than 3.0/4.0 in undergraduate study.

-To apply for the Ph.D. degree, applicants should meet the requirements for the M.S. and possess an M.S. degree in Materials Science and Engineering or equivalent with a GPA of not less than 3.25/4.0 in undergraduate study.
+To apply for the Ph.D. degree, applicants should have a B.S. and/or a M.S. degree in Materials Science and Engineering or equivalent with a GPA of not less than 3.25/4.0 in undergraduate study.

 Transcripts not based on the 4.0 system will be evaluated for minimum requirements.
 It should be noted that meeting the above minimum requirements does not guarantee admission.
 The standard for admission is set by the applicant pool and is generally much higher than the minimum requirements.